ocrosby/test-results-api/README.md

 ## Installation

-Instructions on how to install and set up your project.
+Follow these steps to install and set up the Test Results API on your local machine.

 ```shell
 # Clone the repository